In this step-by-step guide I’ll show you exactly how to build a church website you can be proud of.

 - 30 minutes to set up everything

-If you’re ready, let’s get to it and create your church website.
+If you’re ready, let’s get to it!

 For me it’s a no-brainer – always start your blog on a solid foundation with your own domain.

 Here’s what a free sub-domain looks like: yourchurchname.siterubix.com